EvanGee/CCSDS_FileDeliveryProtocol/README.md

 # Compilation Notes:

-If you are compiling on linux, it should compile posix compliant by default.
+If you are compiling on Linux, it should compile posix compliant by default.

 ### Compiling CSP:
 first, one needs to build the .a file for your specific cpu architecture.